kchomski/pip-manager/README.md

 └─────────────────────────────────────────────────────────────────────────────┘
 ```
 After a (hopefully) short while pip-manager will be ready to use:
-(don't worry - highlighted line should be white in your terminal, it's just how Markup works)
 ```
 pip-manager v1.0.0 (python 2.7.12)
 [ ] cssselect                          1.0.1        1.0.1